 Visit Laughlin Nevada

-Just across the river from Bullhead City is the community of Laughlin, a place filled with entertainment, outdoor activities and casino fun.
-The town of Laughlin draws people from both sides of the Colorado River, Arizona and Nevada.
+Just across the river from Bullhead City is the community of Laughlin, a place filled with entertainment, outdoor activities, and casino fun.
+The town of Laughlin draws people from both sides of the Colorado River, Arizona, and Nevada.
 The Mohave Desert surrounds the town and visitors are greeted with outstanding weather all year long.

 You can park your car on the Arizona side of the Colorado River and take a ferry across or you drive over the bridge connecting Bullhead City and Laughlin.
 Either way, you will have a terrific time in this town.
 The unique part of Laughlin is that you can enjoy casino gambling without making the long drive to Las Vegas.
-Laughlin also has a more casual relax environment, compared to the hustle and bustle of Las Vegas.
+Laughlin also has a more casual relaxed environment, compared to the hustle and bustle of Las Vegas.

 During the 1940’s and 1950’s, South Pointe sprang up along the Colorado River.
 It was a small town benefiting from the influx of people building the Davis Dam.
 South Pointe had a small motel and a bar.
 When Davis Dam was completed, the motel closed and South Pointe fell into hard times.

 In 1964, Don Laughlin, the former owner of the 101 Club in Las Vegas decided he saw potential in this small town near the Colorado River.
 Don Laughlin bought the town in 1964 and renamed the town after himself – Laughlin.
 Construction began on a site that now has 5 million visitors a year.
-In the beginning Laughlin’s focal point was a 28 story, 1,405 room Riverside Resort Hotel and Casino.
+In the beginning, Laughlin’s focal point was a 28 story, 1,405 room Riverside Resort Hotel and Casino.

 As the years passed, the town has grown.
 There are now many casinos, condominiums, a two story enclosed shopping mall, an Outlet Center, a Cinema Complex, parking structures and private homes.
 Currently, there are over 8,000 residents.
 In order to connect Bullhead City, on the Arizona side. with Laughlin, on the Nevada side, Don Laughlin built a 3.5 million-dollar bridge.
 When the bridge was completed, he donated it to Nevada and Arizona.
 The bridge has helped to improve the travel time between the two towns.

 The area continues to expand with the Laughlin/Bullhead City Airport.
 This airport was remodeled and expanded in the early 90’s.
 The airport is equipped to handle Boeing 737’s, DC-10’s and MD-80’s.
-Its terminal includes ticket counters, luggage claim, gift shop, car rental agencies, a conference room and lounge area.
+It’s terminal includes ticket counters, luggage claim, gift shop, car rental agencies, a conference room and lounge area.
 It covers 10,500 square feet.
-Several airlines service the airport such as: America West, American Trans Air, Sun Country Airline and Great American Airways.
+Several airlines service the airport such as America West, American Trans Air, Sun Country Airline and Great American Airways.
 It is estimated that 234,745 passengers travel through the airport in a year.

 Laughlin is a town that includes indoor casino entertainment, along with outdoor activities.
 There are so many outdoor activities in the area that it is difficult to choose.
 You can play golf, tennis, boat, swim, water ski, camp, hike or go horseback riding.
 Laughlin has something for everyone.